-To find a road to some answers, we started by talking to fans, surveying existing Topps collectors as well as approaching baseball watchers at games and in local bars.
-How do YOU share and interact with your baseball "tribe"?
-In the end, we landed on a shared research document and user stories that allowed us to understand—should Pennant simply be the new "Facebook for baseball fans" or is it more of an "elegant Retrosheet (data provider)" and perhaps the new features we had been dreaming about should be less about socializing, chatting and liking...and more about consuming unique, elegant data and helping others consume by tagging past games and reminiscing via a commenting feature and on social media.
+To find answers, I spoke to baseball fans, surveying Topps collectors as well as approaching them at games and in local bars.
+I landed on a shared research document and user stories that allowed our team to understand Pennant’s fate was less "Facebook for baseball fans" and more that of “elegant data provider."
+Instead of using Pennant to socialize, fans could use at to consume unique, elegant data and encourage others to consume by tagging past games and reminiscing via aggressive social media.

-As the app was pretty much designed, after the research documentation my involvement in it's scale was two-fold: First, I helped create new branding—I designed and art directed the logo, icon and splash page, as well as collaborated with a development team in creating new features (audio playback, tagging and checking, sharing moments to social media) and revised interactions (such as a seamless transition between radial and grid box score views).
-Second, I was most instrumental in conceiving, designing and art directing marketing landing pages for the app alongside a writer/editor and small team of freelance front-end developers whom I oversaw.
-The wireframes for the browser-based landing pages are here.
-We also created a "Summer Barnstorm" Campaign (highlighting shared Twitter memories on a team-by-team basis throughout the summer of 2012, selecting the best memories to receive official MLB memorabilia) which included a landing page, marketing materials and mobile ads.
+After arriving at that conclusion, my involvement with Pennant was two-fold: First, I designed new branding and collaborated with a development team to iterate upon new features (audio playback, tagging and checking, sharing moments) and revised interactions (such as a seamless transition between radial and grid box score views).
+Second, I was instrumental in conceiving and designing marketing landing pages, art directing a team of freelance front-end developers whom I oversaw.
+The wireframes for the browser-based landing pages can be viewed here.
+Finally, I designed a "Summer Barnstorm" Campaign (highlighting shared memories on a team-by-team basis via Twitter throughout the summer of 2012, selecting the best memories to receive official MLB memorabilia) which included a landing page, marketing materials and mobile ads.
 The overall campaign resulted in increased downloads of the app, increased engagement with and a tripling of followers to Topps Pennant social media channels, and a number of memories shared on Twitter into the triple digits.